Skint Dad

 Having a note pad and waiting for the supermarket adverts to pop up on TV is not practical in the long term!

-In the same way, looking individually though each of the supermarket websites is going to be boring and a total waste of your time.
+In the same way, looking individually through each of the supermarket websites is going to be boring and a total waste of your time.
 After all, we’re trying to save time and money here.

 Instead, use the nifty website MySupermarket.
 This site allows you to add in your shopping list and carries out an immediate price comparison to see which supermarket works out cheapest.
 It also makes lots of suggestions like swapping and saving products and branding down to save you a few more pennies along the way.